Swotch9399/dns-changer/README.md

 ## Features

+### 1. **Quick Connect & Disconnect**
+- **Status**
+  Displays the current connection status (e.g., Connected / Disconnected).
+This helps users track whether they are connected to the network and whether DNS settings and GoodbyeDPI are active.

+- **Connect**
+  Applies the selected DNS settings and starts GoodbyeDPI.
+This quickly activates your network with the desired DNS settings and bypasses DPI-based censorship.

+- **Disconnect**
+  Resets DNS settings to default (DHCP) and stops GoodbyeDPI.
+This immediately disconnects from the network and resets DNS settings.

+#### Usage:
+1. **Quick Connect**
+   To instantly apply DNS settings and connect, click the **Quick Connect** button.
+This will:
+   - Apply the selected DNS settings.
+   - Start GoodbyeDPI to bypass DPI-based censorship.

+2. **Quick Disconnect**
+   To disconnect and reset settings, click the **Quick Disconnect** button.
+This will:
+   - Reset DNS settings to default (using DHCP).
+   - Stop any active GoodbyeDPI process.

-### 1. Change DNS Settings
+### 2. **Change DNS Settings**
 - **Primary and Alternate DNS Configuration**
   Allows users to specify and set primary (preferred) and secondary (alternate) DNS servers for their selected network interface.

 - **Supported Network Interfaces**
   - Ethernet
   - Wi-Fi

-**Usage:**
+- **Auto Network Interface Detection**
+  Automatically detects the active network interface (Ethernet or Wi-Fi) and sets DNS settings accordingly.

+#### Usage:
-1. Select the network interface (Ethernet or Wi-Fi).
+1. Select the network interface (Ethernet or Wi-Fi) or let the tool auto-detect it.
-2. Enter the preferred and alternate DNS addresses in the respective fields.
+2. Enter the preferred and alternate DNS addresses.
 3. Click the `Change DNS` button.

 ---

-### 2. Reset DNS to Default
+### 3. **Reset DNS to Default**
 - **Reset to DHCP**
   Resets the DNS settings of the selected network interface to obtain DNS settings automatically using DHCP.

-**Usage:**
+- **Auto Network Interface Detection**
+  Automatically detects the active network interface for resetting.

+#### Usage:
-1. Select the network interface (Ethernet or Wi-Fi).
+1. Select the network interface or let the tool auto-detect it.
 2. Click the `Reset DNS` button.

 ---

-### 3. Ping Utility
+### 4. **Ping Utility**
 - **Test Network Connectivity**
   Send a `ping` to an IP address or domain name to test connectivity and measure latency.
 Provides detailed results, including round-trip time, TTL, and response status.

-**Usage:**
+#### Usage:
 1. Enter a valid IP address or domain name in the `Ping` field.
 2. Click the `Ping` button to execute the test.

 ---

-### 4. GoodbyeDPI Integration
+### 5. **GoodbyeDPI Integration**
 - **Download and Launch GoodbyeDPI**
   Automates the download, extraction, and execution of the GoodbyeDPI tool, a utility to bypass DPI-based censorship.
 Users can specify custom arguments to configure GoodbyeDPI behavior.

 - **Stop GoodbyeDPI**
   Stops all running GoodbyeDPI processes.

 - **Remove GoodbyeDPI**
   Uninstalls GoodbyeDPI and deletes all associated files, including temporary folders.

-**Usage:**
+#### Usage:
 1. Enter the desired command-line arguments for GoodbyeDPI in the `Arguments` field.
 2. Click `Start GDPI` to launch the tool.
 3. To stop GoodbyeDPI, click `Stop GDPI`.
 4. To delete GoodbyeDPI, click `Delete GDPI`.

 ---

-### 5. GoodbyeDPI Windows Service Setup
+### 6. **GoodbyeDPI Windows Service Setup**
 - **Service Install GDPI (Install GoodbyeDPI as a Windows Service)**
   GoodbyeDPI can now be installed as a Windows service.
 This option allows GoodbyeDPI to automatically start every time Windows boots and continue bypassing DPI-based censorship on network connections.

-**Usage:**
-1. Click on **Service Install GDPI** to install GoodbyeDPI as a Windows service.
-2. The application will set up GoodbyeDPI as a service, ensuring it starts automatically with Windows.

 - **Service Delete GDPI (Remove GoodbyeDPI Windows Service)**
   After installing GoodbyeDPI as a Windows service, you can use this option to remove the service.
 This will stop GoodbyeDPI from running as a service.

-**Usage:**
+#### Usage:
+1. Click on **Service Install GDPI** to install GoodbyeDPI as a Windows service.
-1. Click **Service Delete GDPI** to remove the GoodbyeDPI Windows service.
+2. Click **Service Delete GDPI** to remove the GoodbyeDPI Windows service.
-2. This will completely remove GoodbyeDPI from the system and prevent it from starting automatically.

 ---

-### 6. DNS Cache Clear
+### 7. **DNS Cache Clear**
 - **DNS Cache Clear (Clear DNS Cache)**
-  DNSChanger now includes the ability to clear the DNS cache.
-Old DNS records can sometimes cause network connectivity issues, and this feature helps clear the DNS cache to ensure that changes take effect immediately.
+  Clears the DNS cache to ensure that changes take effect immediately.
+This helps to resolve network connectivity issues that may be caused by old DNS records.

-**Usage:**
+#### Usage:
 1. Click on the **DNS Cache Clear** button to clear the DNS cache.
-2. After this process, the DNS cache will be reset, potentially improving network connectivity.

 ---

-### 7. Remember User Inputs
+### 8. **Remember User Inputs**
 - **Save and Restore User Inputs (Remember User Inputs)**
-  DNSChanger now has the ability to save user-entered DNS settings and GoodbyeDPI configurations.
-This feature allows users to restore their previous settings after closing and reopening the application.
+  DNSChanger saves user-entered DNS settings and GoodbyeDPI configurations.
+This allows users to restore their previous settings after closing and reopening the application.

-**Usage:**
+#### Usage:
-1. Enable the **Remember Settings** check box.
+1. Enable the **Remember Settings** checkbox.

 ---

-### 8. System Tray Integration
+### 9. **System Tray Integration**
 - **System Tray Icon**
   DNSChanger minimizes to the system tray for easy access.
 Right-click the tray icon for quick access to the following features:
   - **Check for Updates**: Check for new versions of DNSChanger.
   - **Show/Hide**: Minimize or restore the application window.
+  - **Quick Connect**: Automatically connect to the active network interface with pre-configured DNS settings.
+  - **Quick Disconnect**: Disconnect from the network interface quickly.
   - **Exit**: Close the application completely.

 ---

-### 9. Run as Administrator Check
+### 10. Run as Administrator Check
 - **Administrator Privileges**
   The application must be run as an administrator to modify network configurations or execute GoodbyeDPI.
 If not started with elevated privileges, the application will display a warning and close.